MrEd Designer logo links contact support download overview

 4.5.
 The Menus :

 There are four different menus.
-They are located in the Toolbox Frame, therefore, under MacOS X, they will only be visible if the Toolbox Frame is focused.
+They are located in the Toolbox Frame, therefore, on MacOS X, they will only be visible if the Toolbox Frame is the focused window.

 The File Menu

-- The « New Project... » item allows you to create a new project, and will ask you whether you want to save the previous project if any changes have been made since last change.
+- The « New Project... » item makes it possible to create a new project, and it will ask whether you want to save the previous project if any changes have been made since last change.

-- The « Open Project... » item allows you to open a previously saved MrEd Designer project (*.med).
+- The « Open Project... » item makes it possible to open a previously saved MrEd Designer project (*.med).
 It loads it into memory and updates the preview.

-- The « Save » item allows you to save the current project without creating a new file...
+- The « Save » item makes it possible to save the current project without creating a new file...

-- The « Save as... » item allows you to save the current project into a new file.
+- The « Save as... » item makes it possible to save the current project into a new file.

 - The « Export as a Scheme File... » item generates the source code for the project and saves it into a scheme file (*.ss or *.scm).